- Things to Do

 16. Take an African American Historic Places tour to see remarkable monuments including the African American Museum, Avenue L Missionary Baptist Church and Ashton Villa.

 17. Take a haunted tour – any time of the year!
 Galveston is also home to the Historic Galveston Ghost Tours who offer Red Light District tours, Ghosts on The Strand tours and others year-round.
 The Galveston Experience Company also offers Ghost Bus Tours.

 18. Visit Seawolf Park for some of the best fishing on the island, then journey inside its WWII submarine and Navy destroyer escort warship.

-19. Kayak through Galveston Island State Park with Artist Boat’s tours, then take an art lesson.
+19. Kayak through Galveston Island State Park or join Artist Boat’s tours through the Coastal Heritage Preserve.

 21. Buy fresh seafood at Katie’s Seafood Market or Sampson & Son’s Seafood on Pier 20.

-22. Play golf at Moody Gardens Golf Course or Galveston Country Club, and make a weekend of it with a stay at Moody Gardens Hotel, Hotel Galvez & Spa or The San Luis Resort, all of which offer special golfing packages to guests.
+22. Play golf at Moody Gardens Golf Course or Galveston Country Club, and make a weekend of it with a stay at Moody Gardens Hotel, Grand Galvez or The San Luis Resort, all of which offer special golfing packages to guests.

 23. Peruse the museum located on the fourth floor of the Rosenberg Library, the oldest public library in Texas.